 - 4 drops of bergamot essential oil

 Take a glass spray bottle to mix the ingredients in.
-It’s best to use bottles made of durable ultraviolet glass, since this type of glass filters ultraviolet and infrared light in while blocking visible light.
+It’s best to use durable ultraviolet glass bottles, since this type of glass filters ultraviolet and infrared light in while blocking visible light.
 This can then extend the shelf life of natural products like Aroma Foundry’s essential oils.